gg582/gg582/README.md

 And I took a final test in 2025.
 If I can get enough time to get 'Engineer' examination,

 which is one step higher than 'Industrial Engineer', I have courage to take.
 First screening test's pass rate was 51%.
-Final test's pass wate was 49.64%, which is quite easier than 2023-2024's test.
+Final test's pass wate was 49.64%, which is quite easier than the 2023-2024's test.

 Test checks skills about MVC structure, and Development process, and a bit of SQL/Java/Unix.